 Uplifting client experience

-And while customer relationship management systems have some capability, the client-facing team gets to a point where the manual spreadsheet approach limits the ability to adequately communicate the firm’s investment identity and deliver the desired customer experience.
+And while customer relationship management systems have some capability, the client-facing team gets to a point where the manual spreadsheet approach limits the ability to adequately communicate the firm’s investment identity and deliver the desired customer experience, not to mention the compliance and management oversight getting nervous.
 The unique investment philosophy the group of likeminded professionals launched the firm with has become somewhat diluted, if not polluted.
 Clients are being offered and exposed to better more intuitive client reporting and portfolio insights by technological savvy competitors and disrupters.

-The spreadsheet system that made sense to a firm when it was starting out may no longer meet these challenges as it grows.
+The spreadsheet system that made sense to a firm when it was starting out may no longer meet these client service and control system challenges as it grows.
 Fortunately, as with so many other industries, technology advancement is providing viable solutions.
-Of course, the right approach will (and should be) interpreted and implemented slightly differently for every firm, and any system that wants broad market take up must recognise this.
+Of course, the right control system approach will (and should be) interpreted and implemented slightly differently for every firm, and any system that wants broad market take up must recognise this.

 Flexible categorisation: of each investment security to fit into the firm’s investment thesis or philosophy.
 A classic example is the categorisation of iShares S&P 500 ETF on the ASX (code IVV).
 Some may mark it as “Australian equities” as it is on the ASX, but in reality, it is an international equities security.